Both have plenty of fans, says David Tomlinson

 The running costs of a springer will be higher as it eats more.
-However the puppies are cheaper, for instance you can buy a good working puppy for as little as £300.
+But the puppies may be cheaper.

-By comparison a working cocker spaniel is likely to cost around £700, although its running costs will be less as it doesn’t each so much.
+Pre-Covid prices a working cocker spaniel was likely to cost around £700.
+But a cocker’s running costs will be less as it doesn’t each so much.

 Something to look out for when buying a cocker spaniel